Mosque of the Andalusians: Foundation

-According to historical sources like al-Jazna'i, the mosque was founded in 859-860 (245 AH) by Maryam bint Mohammed bin Abdullah al-Fihri (sister of Fatima al-Fihri, who founded the Qarawiyyin Mosque at the same time).
+According to historical sources like al-Jazna'i, the mosque was founded in 859–60 (245 AH) by Maryam bint Mohammed bin Abdullah al-Fihri (sister of Fatima al-Fihri, who founded the Qarawiyyin Mosque at the same time).
 Construction was also aided by additional funds donated by a group of local residents of Andalusi background, which gave the mosque its current name.
-The latter had come to the city as refugees in 818, fleeing the city of Cordoba after a failed uprising which resulted in severe repressions from the Ummayyad emir al-Hakam I.
+The latter had come to the city as refugees in 818, fleeing the city of Cordoba after a failed uprising which resulted in severe repressions from the Umayyad emir al-Hakam I.

 The original construction was modest.
 According to the 12th-century Andalusian geographer Al-Bakri, the mosque consisted of a hypostyle hall with six aisles (or seven, according to al-Jazna'i) formed by parallel rows of horseshoes arches supported on stone columns.
 It contained a small sahn (courtyard) where a walnut tree and several other trees were planted.
 Unlike many later Moroccan mosques, the rows of arches ran east-to-west, parallel with the southern qibla wall instead of perpendicular to it.
 The mosque had access to abundant water from an artificial water channel known as Oued Masmuda.

 Early additions (10th century)

 During the 10th century, Fez was caught in the rivalry between the Umayyads of Cordoba and the Fatimid Caliphate.
 However, this benefitted the Al-Andalusiyyin and Al-Qarawiyyin mosques, which both received patronage by rival factions during this period.
-In 933 the new Zenata governor of Fez, Hamid ibn Hamdan al-Hamdani, a vassal of the Fatimid ruler Ubayd Allah, transferred the venue of the khutbah (the religious sermon during Friday prayers) to this Mosque of the Andalusians, replacing the older Mosque of Al-Ashyakh, the first mosque built in Madinat Fas by Idris I, as the main mosque of the Andalusian Quarter of Fes el-Bali.
-At the same time the khutbah was also transferred from the Shurafa Mosque to the Qarawiyyin Mosque on the other shore of the city.
+In 933, the new Zenata governor of Fez, Hamid ibn Hamdan al-Hamdani, a vassal of the Fatimid ruler Ubayd Allah, transferred the venue of the khutbah (the religious sermon during Friday prayers) to this Mosque of the Andalusians, replacing the older Mosque of Al-Ashyakh, the first mosque built in Madinat Fas by Idris I, as the main mosque of the Andalusian Quarter of Fes el-Bali.
+At the same time, the khutbah was also transferred from the Shurafa Mosque to the Qarawiyyin Mosque on the other shore of the city.

 In 956 Abd al-Rahman III, the Umayyad caliph in Cordoba, sponsored the construction of the mosque's minaret, which survives up until today.
 Henri Terrasse believed that the minaret's location would originally have been the northwestern corner of the mosque (before its later expansion).
 It has a square base with one main shaft, crowned with small merlons and topped by a dome.
 It is similar to the minaret of the al-Qarawiyyin Mosque, which was also built at the same time, although it is slightly smaller and simpler.
 Both were likely related to the grander minaret which Abd ar-Rahman III had built earlier in the same decade.
 The construction of both minarets was carried out by the local Zenata governor, Ahmed ibn Abi Said, a vassal of the Umayyads, but it is unclear exactly what personal involvement Abd ar-Rahman III had in the project beyond providing the funds.